On platforms like Instagram and Twitter, hashtags are essential for reaching new audiences and engaging with followers.

 Here’s an example of how Warby Parker tapped into the conversation around Pride:

 Had they posted a rainbow graphic and a hashtag it wouldn’t have worked very well.
+Content like that tends to come off as performative–as if the company at hand is capitalizing on civil rights.

-Use FB Hashtags to Build a Consistent Social Media Experience
+4. Use FB Hashtags to Build a Consistent Social Media Experience

 Facebook hashtags can also be used to support cross-channel campaigns.
-If you’re using Instagram, email marketing, and even TV spots or billboard ads to run an awareness campaign, Facebook is another touchpoint customers can use to connect with your brand.
+If you’re using Instagram, email marketing and even TV spots or billboard ads to run an awareness campaign, Facebook is another touchpoint customers can use to connect with your brand.

 For example, if Ignite runs an awareness campaign aimed at driving audience participation, we might invite other marketers to share throw-back SEO strategies with a hashtag like #OldSchoolSEO.